-LoFP LoFP / a user with concurrent sessions from different ips may also represent the legitimate use of more than one device. filter as needed and/or customize the threshold to fit your environment.
+LoFP LoFP / a user with concurrent sessions from different ips may also represent the legitimate use of more than one device. filter as needed and/or customize the threshold to fit your environment. also consider the geographic location of the ip addresses and filter out ip space that belong to your organization.

 Sample rules